 - The busiest subway line in Rome (an ordinary two-track railway much like ours, only underground), carries 500,000 passengers a day.
 On the day of the Pope’s funeral in 2006, this one Italian train line carried one million passengers: more than are carried per day on Melbourne’s entire train system.

 - The Paris RER ‘A’ line (again a two-track railway, but with more signalling) carries 55,000 passengers an hour, more than a million per weekday, and 273 million in a year.
-This one line exceeds Melbourne’s entire train passenger load by some 30 to 40 per cent.
+This one line exceeds Melbourne’s entire train passenger load by around 10 per cent.

 - During the 2010 Winter Olympics in Vancouver, its three SkyTrain lines carried as many as 600,000 trips in one day.
 SkyTrain is sometimes described as a ‘light rail’ system, but on this occasion it carried more passengers in one day than the entire 15-line Melbourne train system.
 One of these lines (the Canada Line) carried 207,000 passengers: as many as Melbourne’s entire system carries in peak hour!